-The impact of Operation Safety Net can now be felt around the world, as Withers also has created the Street Medicine Institute and a yearly international street medicine symposium, a forum where people from around the world gather to discuss best practices in street medicine and more.
+The impact of Operation Safety Net can now be felt around the world, as and a yearly international street medicine symposium, a forum where people from around the world gather to discuss best practices in street medicine and more.

 “I think that it’s given me opportunities I never would have had to connect those ideas in a living way with like-minded educators from around the world,” Withers said.
 “My vision is that every medical school around the world will have a street medicine classroom and every community will have a street medicine program.”

 Today, the work comes naturally.
 But in the beginning, Withers had to learn who he was on the street.